-So keep reading to learn more about developing a company pricing strategy that will work for your business, because many of your other business practices will depend on it
+Keep reading to learn more about developing a company pricing strategy that will work for your business, because many of your other business practices will depend on it.

 Product Pricing, Risk, and Development